jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-**With those basics prepared, the script starts here:**

-We are going to start by downloading an English translation of Karl Marx’s
+We can now= start by downloading an English translation of Karl Marx’s Capital.

-This opens and reads the website, returning the HTML code
+There are a number of way to import the contents of an Internet Archive text page.
+We will use Beautiful Soup and urllib to open and reads the website, and return the HTML code:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>soup = BeautifulSoup(urllib2.urlopen("http://archive.org/stream/capitalcritiqueo00marx/capitalcritiqueo00marx_djvu.txt").read())